 Code 33 – Windows cannot determine which resources are required for this device.
 (Code 33)

-This is a device configuration error or the device is faulty.
-Communication with a device requires things like an interrupt, I/O ports, direct memory access, and more.
+This is a device configuration error, or the device is faulty.
+Communication with a device requires things like interrupts, I/O ports, direct memory access, and more.
 If these values cannot be identified for the device, it will not function and result in the code 33 error.
 Check the hardware and its configuration in the BIOS.
 Possibly reset the BIOS or update the firmware for the device and or motherboard.

 Code 34 – Windows cannot determine the settings for this device.
 Consult the documentation that came with this device and use the Resource tab to set the configuration.
 (Code 34)